 ④ Abbreviations used in the tables should be explained in the bottom section of the applicable table.

-⑤ Symbols used should be in the order of a, b, c are explained in the footnote section.
+⑤ Symbols used should be in the order of a, b, c and are explained in the footnote section in English.

 ⑥ Tables should be easy to understand and need to function by itself.